-This was the time I coined the phrase, "When you put a name, a face and a story with an issue or decision, it changes everything."
+This was the time I coined the phrase, "When you put a name and a face and a story with issues and decisions, it changes everything."
 At least it does for me.

 Perhaps this is why Jesus walked the dusty Palestinian roads listening to people's stories and responding with empathy and grace.
-Other religious leaders did not usually do this, and they didn't like the fact he did.
+No other religious leaders did this, and they didn't like the fact he did.